-My life purpose is to help lead others through transformation.
-I have done this with children and grief, with companies navigating new endeavors, and even a city evolving around new generational economic systems and needs.
+For nearly two decades I have helped lead others through change and transformation.
+I have done this with individuals and families who are grieving, with companies navigating new endeavors, and even a city evolving around new generational economic systems and needs.

-I have lead people and projects through periods of change throughout my career, and it has left me with a great life lesson: when in pursuit of success, in any part of our lives, we must be able to recognize and welcome change as an opportunity, not an obstacle
+I have lead people and projects through periods of change throughout my career, and it has left me with a great life lesson: within every obstacle lies our greatest opportunity to grow, we just have to be willing to face it.

 That's why I launched B.Essential.
 While most of us try to avoid change altogether, I look for it, seek it out.
 Why?
 Well, it's not because it's comfortable for me.
 It can be immensely uncomfortable.
 However, I know and accept that change is all around us.
-And more so, it is in the moments of change that our greatest gifts and greatest powers are revealed, if we chose to embrace it.
+And more so, it is in the moments of change that our greatest gifts and greatest powers are revealed.

 Whether you are a person coping with loss, a community navigating newness, or a company experiencing change, it is in these times of uncertainty and discomfort, where what we seek can make all the difference in whom we become.